 Looking for best badminton racket for an intermediate player is an important buying decision.
 If you get the wrong racket, it can greatly hinder your development as a player and may cause you injuries.
 As an intermediate player, you should err on the side of caution when choosing a racket.
 I find that a lot of intermediate players get pro rackets, string them too tightly, and subsequently their bodies and game suffer.

-But before I give you a few recommendations of what racket you should get as an intermediate player, let’s first deal with the elephant in the room.
+Before I get into the reasons why these 3 rackets are the best badminton rackets for intermediate players, let’s first deal with the elephant in the room.
 Who is an intermediate badminton player?
 In other words, how do you know if you’re an intermediate badminton player?
-This is a difficult question – in most clubs there are not set standards to determine badminton player level.
+This is a difficult question – in most clubs there are no set standards to determine a badminton player’s level.
 Here are a few general pointers that can help you answer this question.

 Now, I consider myself to be an intermediate badminton player.
 But this has not always been the case.
 When I was in my early 20’s, I was quite good.
 Played a lot – about 2 hours, 5 days a week.
 Won a few regional tournaments as a doubles player…if you’d asked me then I’d said I was an advanced player.
 No hesitation.